-In summary, the results of the hydrodynamic modeling of changes in suspended sediment resulting from construction activities-dredging, pile driving, cofferdam construction, and vessel movement-indicate that with the exception of the portion of the mixing zone within the immediate vicinity of the dredge, increases in suspended sediment would be minimal for the Long and Short Span Options and within the natural range of variation of suspended sediment concentration within this portion of the river.
+In summary, the results of the hydrodynamic modeling of changes in suspended sediment resulting from construction activities-dredging, pile driving, cofferdam construction, and vessel movement-indicate that with the exception of the portion of the mixing zone within the immediate vicinity of the dredge, increases in suspended sediment would be minimal for the Long and Short

+Span Options and within the natural range of variation of suspended sediment concentration within this portion of the river.
 Sediment resuspension resulting from dredging and other sediment disturbing activities would be expected to meet the Class SB turbidity standard at the edge of the mixing zone.
-Resuspended sediment would dissipate shortly after the completion of in-water construction when no dredging is occurring, the limited sediment resuspension during pile driving, cofferdam installation and removal, and vessel movement would be localized, would be expected to dissipate shortly after the completion of measures demonstrated to minimize sediment resuspension during placement of capping or armoring material, the placement of the armoring material within the dredged area would not result in adverse water quality impacts.
+Resuspended sediment would dissipate shortly after the completion of the dredging activities, and would not result in adverse impacts to water quality.
+During the periods of in-water construction when no dredging is occurring, the limited sediment resuspension during pile driving, cofferdam installation and removal, and vessel movement would be localized, would be expected to dissipate shortly after the completion of in-water construction activity and would not result in adverse water quality impacts.
+Similarly, with the implementation of measures demonstrated to minimize sediment resuspension during placement of capping or armoring material, the placement of the armoring material within the dredged area would not result in adverse water quality impacts.